moode-player/docs/setup_guide.md

 Before you can access Moode a pre-built image must be configured and written to a micro SD Card using the official [Raspberry Pi Imager](https://www.raspberrypi.com/software/).

 __IMPORTANT!__ The image must be configured with a userid, password and SSH enabled or Moode will not function correctly.
-Refer to the [Imager Tutorial](#4-imager-tutorial) section for step by step instructions.
+Refer to the [Pi Imager Tutorial](#4-pi-imager-tutorial) section for step by step instructions.

-Download links for the Imager and Moode pre-built images are available on the Downloads page at [moodeaudio.org](https://moodeaudio.org) Pre-built images can also be conveniently selected directly in the `Media Player OS` section of the Imager.
+Download links for the Pi Imager and Moode pre-built images are available on the Download page at [moodeaudio.org](https://moodeaudio.org) Pre-built images can also be conveniently selected directly in the `Media Player OS` section of the Imager.

+# 3. Starting up the system

+The first startup will take a while.
+The system automatically reboots 3 times after initially starting to import and apply the settings from the Pi Imager and complete Moode startup configuration.

-# 3. After Startup
+# 4. After Startup

 After Moode starts up and you access it in your Web Browser you can configure your audio device, add music files to create your Library, connect an HDMI display and make use of all the advanced, Audiophile-grade features to create a great listening experience.

 [Back to Top](#setup-guide-)

-## 3.1.
+## 4.1.
 Audio Devices

 #### USB audio device
 - Plug in the device